pkg-tools/pkg-tools/README.md

 ## 💭 What if...

-The non-source bits of your TypeScript packages were dead simple.
+The non-`./src` bits of your TypeScript packages were dead simple.

 I'm talking about **building**, **deving**, **linting**, **formatting**, **cleaning**, **publishing**, etc.